fhazraty/Blog/README.md

-# Blog Application
+# Store Application

-This repository is a sample weblog application developed using ASP.NET Core 9.0 and Entity Framework (EF) Core 9.0.
+This repository is a sample store application developed using ASP.NET Core 9.0 and Entity Framework (EF) Core 9.0.

 ## Overview

-The project demonstrates how to build a modern weblog application using ASP.NET Core for the backend and EF Core for database operations.
+The project demonstrates how to build a modern store application using ASP.NET Core for the backend and EF Core for database operations.
 ASP.NET Core provides high performance and cross-platform capabilities, while EF Core allows seamless interaction with the database through .NET objects.

 ## Features

-- Post management: Create, edit, and delete blog posts.
+- Post management: Create, edit, and delete store posts.
 - User authentication and authorization.
 - Responsive design for web accessibility.
 - Open-source and extendable for learning and contributions.